Liz94688/test_forFlourish/README.md

 * To be able to see what a registered users has access to

 ### Wireframes
-A link to photos taken of hand-drawn wireframes for the _Flourish At Home_ app can be found [here]():
+A link to photos taken of hand-drawn wireframes for the _Flourish At Home_ app can be found [here](https://afbeb705-7c1f-4b1d-bbc0-8f7bff603662.ws-eu01.gitpod.io/mini-browser/workspace/test_forFlourish/static/wireframes/IMG_0015.jpg) and [here](https://afbeb705-7c1f-4b1d-bbc0-8f7bff603662.ws-eu01.gitpod.io/mini-browser/workspace/test_forFlourish/static/wireframes/IMG_0016.jpg):

 ## Features